 At present, the best value for money when it comes to charges and investment options for a stocks and shares LISA is the AJ Bell Lifetime ISA or if you want someone to manage your LISA for you then the Nutmeg Lifetime ISA (fully managed option) is the best value.

 The best cash Lifetime ISA boils down to the provider with the best interest rate.
-At present Moneybox has the best interest rate of 1.4% with a minimum investment of £1 compared to Nottingham building society that has an interest rate of 1.25% and a minimum investment of £1.
+At present, Nottingham building society has the best interest rate of 1.25% with a minimum investment of £10.
+Moneybox, with a minimum investment of £1 is next with an interest rate of 1.00% (0.50% interest with a 0.50% bonus on savings in the first year).